AakashSasikumar/AakashSasikumar.github.io/_posts/2020-09-1-is-it-a-sin-to-be-a-parent?.md

 tags: [Philosophy, Thought Experiment]
 style: fill
 color: light
-description: Exploring how it might be a sin to become a parent.
+description: A thought experiment exploring the origin of sin and what it means to sin.
 ---

 I am pretty sure that you would be aware of what a good deed or sin is.
 Committing sins is terrible, and people should strive towards doing good deeds - or that's how the general understanding is.
 It is very subjective when trying to define sin and good deeds, I won't go into that in this blog.
 I'll try to explain how becoming a parent might be a sin and what it's implications are.